galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 You can assign the `galasa-admin` role to a user by replacing the <a href=https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/rbac-admin.yaml#L39 target="_blank"> placeholder username</a> in the <a href=https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/rbac-admin.yaml target="_blank"> rbac-admin.yaml</a> file with the appropriate username.
 If multiple users require admin privileges, you can assign the `galasa-admin` role to multiple groups, users, or ServiceAccounts by extending the <a href=https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/rbac-admin.yaml#L36 target="_blank"> subjects</a> list.
 See the <a href=https://kubernetes.io/docs/reference/access-authn-authz/rbac/ target="_blank"> Using RBAC Authorization</a> documentation for more information.

 You also need to create a Galasa service account in the repository's ecosystem directory.
 The Galasa service account allows the API, Engine Controller, Metrics, and Resource mMnitor to co-ordinate between themselves, and also allows the Engine Controller to create and manage engine pods.
-You can create the service account by applying the RBAC file <a href=https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/templates/rbac.yaml target="_blank"> (rbac.yaml)</a>rbac.yaml file.
+You can create the service account by applying the <a href=https://github.com/galasa-dev/helm/blob/main/charts/ecosystem/templates/rbac.yaml target="_blank"> rbac.yaml</a> file.

 For chart versions `0.23.0` and earlier, you must apply the RBAC file manually by running the following command in the repository's <a href=https://github.com/galasa-dev/helm/tree/main/charts/ecosystem target="_blank"> ecosystem</a> directory:
 ```